Genia888/FitnessHub/Documentation/(Stage 1) Team Formation and Idea Development.md

 - The user can see on his app the training menu and diet menu of the day
 - Fitness Hub can sell goodies to user
 - The user pay an abonnement to get the training of the coach

+# 3. Decision and Refinement

+## Selected MVP
+**FitnessHub – Platform connecting fitness coaches and clients**

+## Main Objective
+Develop an intuitive web platform that connects fitness coaches, nutritionists, and dietitians with users seeking personalized guidance (fitness programs + nutrition) accessible from anywhere.

+## MVP Description
+For the MVP, we aim to build a simplified version of the platform that includes:
+- A client area to create a profile, set goals (weight loss, performance, wellness, etc.), and track progress.
+- A coach area with detailed profiles (experience, specialization, photos) and the ability to provide personalized programs.
+- A basic communication system (real-time chat or integrated messaging).
+- A simple progress tracking module (basic statistics: calories, completed sessions, progression).

+## Problem It Solves
+- Difficulty finding the right coach (fitness/nutrition) in a simple, centralized way.
+- Lack of accessible tools to clearly track progress.
+- Limited personalization in existing online programs.

+## Target Users
+**Clients:**
+- Individuals looking to lose weight or improve their health.
+- Amateur athletes seeking structured support.
+- Users looking for simple, easy-to-use solutions.

+**Coaches:**
+- Certified fitness trainers.
+- Nutritionists and dietitians.
+- Specialized coaches (yoga, CrossFit, bodybuilding, etc.).

+## Key Features (MVP)
+- Profile creation (clients and coaches).
+- Personalized programs based on goals.
+- Direct messaging (chat or integrated system).
+- Progress tracking (calories, sessions, weight, objectives).
+- Simple and responsive interface.

+## Expected Outcomes
+- Allow users to quickly find the right coach for their needs.
+- Provide coaches with a platform to grow their client base.
+- Build an initial community around fitness and nutrition.
+- Validate the relevance of the approach before adding advanced features (wearable integration, gamification, e-commerce).